Polly Toynbee: Career

 Toynbee worked for many years at The Guardian, before joining the BBC, where she was social affairs editor (1988–1995).
 At The Independent, which she joined after leaving the BBC, she was a columnist and associate editor, working with then editor Andrew Marr.
 She later rejoined The Guardian.
 She has also written for The Observer and the Radio Times; at one time she was an editor for the Washington Monthly.

 Polly Toynbee speaks at the October 2005 Labour Party conference.

 Following in the footsteps of Barbara Ehrenreich's Nickel and Dimed (2001), in 2003 she published Hard Work: Life in Low-pay Britain about an experimental period voluntarily living on the minimum wage, which was £4.10 per hour at the time.
 She worked as a hospital porter in a National Health Service hospital, a dinner lady in a primary school, a nursery assistant, a call-centre employee, a cake factory worker and a care home assistant, during which time she contracted salmonella.
 The book is critical of conditions in low pay jobs in Britain.
-She also contributed an introduction to the UK edition of Ehrenreich's Nickel and Dimed: On (Not) Getting By in America.
+The book was reviewed in the Journal of the Royal Society of Medicine and was their book of the month.
+Toynbee also contributed an introduction to the UK edition of Ehrenreich's Nickel and Dimed: On (Not) Getting By in America.

-Currently Toynbee writes for The Guardian, and serves as President of the Social Policy Association.
-She is chair of the Brighton Festival and deputy treasurer of the Fabian Society.
+Toynbee writes for The Guardian, and serves as President of the Social Policy Association.
+She is chair of the Brighton Festival and is a member and deputy treasurer of the Fabian Society.